iZusi/My-Arduino-Journey/README.md

 5. [Project 4b - Enhanced Quick-Read Thermometer](Projects/P4b/README.md): The enhanced version of the quick-read thermometer with a 7-segment LED for visual display.
 6. [Project 5 - Controlling Traffic with Two 7-Segment LEDs](Projects/P5/README.md): A simulation of a real-world traffic control system

+## Acknowledgment
+Most of my projects are inspired by or directly from ["Arduino Workshop: A Hands-On Introduction with 65 Projects" by John Boxall](https://nostarch.com/arduino-workshop-2nd-edition).
+I greatly appreciate the valuable guidance and knowledge provided by this resource.

 ## Goals
 I aspire to progress further into the world of electronics, robotics, and IoT.
 My goals include:
 - Building robotic projects and enhancing my programming skills.